Cleveland: Film and television

-Cleveland has served as the setting for many major studio and independent films, and, early in American film history, it was even a center for film production.
 The first film shot in Cleveland was in 1897 by the company of Ohioan Thomas Edison.
-Before Hollywood became the center for American cinema, filmmaker Samuel R. Brodsky and playwright Robert H. McLaughlin operated a studio at the Andrews mansion on Euclid Avenue (now the WEWS-TV studio).
+Before Hollywood became the center for American cinema, filmmaker Samuel Brodsky and playwright Robert McLaughlin operated a film studio at the Andrews mansion on Euclid Avenue (now the WEWS-TV studio).
 There they produced major silent-era features, such as Dangerous Toys (1921), which are now considered lost.
 Brodsky also directed the weekly Plain Dealer Screen Magazine that ran in theaters in Cleveland and Ohio from 1917 to 1924.
+In addition, Cleveland hosted over a dozen sponsored film studios, including Cinécraft Productions, which still operates in Ohio City.